LaGuardia Airport: Terminal C

-The new Terminal C, designed by Corgan, opened on June 4, 2022, and connects to four concourses serving Delta Air Lines and WestJet (D, E, F, and G).
-Two of these concourses are new (E and G) and two (D and F) are part of the original Terminal C and D and will be used while new concourses are completed.
-While the old Terminal C and Terminal D buildings remain while its concourses are still active, the ticketing and baggage operations of these gates have been consolidated into the new Terminal C. When completed, the new Terminal C will include access to 37 gates in its four concourses.
+The new Terminal C, designed by Corgan, opened on June 4, 2022, and connects to four concourses serving Delta Air Lines and Delta Connection flights.
+Three of these concourses are new (E, F and G) and one (D) is part of the original Terminal C and was refurbished while maintaining much of the structure.
+When completed, the new Terminal C will include access to 37 gates in its four concourses.
 The new Terminal C also has a Delta Sky Club, the airline's largest.

-As of June 4, 2022, these renumbered gates are active: